mathiaschmid19/wp-login-branding/README.md

 The plugin is translation-ready.
 To create translations:

-1. Use the provided POT file: `/languages/login-branding-notice.pot`
+1. Use the provided POT file: `/languages/wp-login-branding.pot`
-2. Create PO files for your language (e.g., `login-branding-notice-es_ES.po`)
+2. Create PO files for your language (e.g., `wp-login-branding-es_ES.po`)
 3. Compile to MO files
 4. Place in the `/languages/` directory